RaphaelTetreault/ManifoldProject/docs/GFZX/Importing COLI_COURSE Scenes.md

-## 2.1 Create a GMA Model Importer
+## 2.1 Create a COLI Scene Importer

 To reconstruct the meshes, we need to create an instance of the model importer.
 Right-click in the Project panel in Unity to bring up the context menu.
 At the top, select `Create > Manifold > GFZX01 > GMA Model > GMA Model Importer`.